esphome/esphome-docs/components/remote_receiver.rst

   - **panasonic**: Decode and dump Panasonic infrared codes.
   - **pioneer**: Decode and dump Pioneer infrared codes.
   - **pronto**: Print remote code in Pronto form.
 Useful for using arbitrary protocols.
-  - **raw**: Print all remote codes in their raw form (A sequence of pulse durations in microseconds, positive for on-pulses and negative for off-pulses).
+  - **raw**: Print all remote codes in their raw form.
 Also useful for using arbitrary protocols.
   - **rc5**: Decode and dump RC5 IR codes.
   - **rc6**: Decode and dump RC6 IR codes.
   - **rc_switch**: Decode and dump RCSwitch RF codes.